How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 How Long Does the High Last?
 (By Dosage)

-While the onset time is determined by the liquid format, the duration of your high is determined almost entirely by the milligram dosage.
-A heavier dose means your body has to work longer to clear the THC from your system.
+While the liquid format determines how fast it starts, how long the feeling lasts depends almost entirely on the milligram dosage.
+A heavier dose simply means your body has to work longer to fully process the THC.

 Here is what you can expect based on your serving size: